alelievr/Modern-Rendering-Introduction/Material.md

 Nevertheless, procedural materials often need to be evaluated every frame, making them expensive in real-time and limiting the complexity of procedural effects achievable in such scenarios.
 A common approach to mitigate these costs is to bake the procedural material output and re-evaluate it only when necessary, effectively turning the procedural material into a regular one.

+## Other Uses

+Since materials are often used to represent surfaces, they can also store the physical properties of those surfaces required for gameplay.
+For example, the footstep sound of a character needs to match the type of surface the player is walking on.
+Similarly, the friction coefficient or bounciness can be stored for the game's physics system.

+Although this course focuses solely on properties related to rendering, it is still interesting to note that the same object can be utilized by several systems.

 ## Conclusion

 Materials play a fundamental role in real-time rendering, defining how surfaces interact with light and other environmental factors.
 From the simplicity of unlit materials, used to render objects without lighting influence, to the complexity of lit and volume materials, which simulate phenomena like subsurface scattering or fog, each material type serves a distinct purpose in achieving diverse visual effects.
 While the material entity itself may seem abstract, as it primarily exposes inputs for underlying algorithms, understanding its use cases and types provides valuable insight into their functionality.